MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 The single character suffix to look for.

 *sv*\
-A string view containing the suffix (you can pass a `std::basic_string` which is implicitly converted to a `basic_string_view`).
+A string view containing the suffix to look for.\
+You can pass a `std::basic_string`, which converts to a string view.

 *x*\
-Null-terminated character string containing the suffix.
+Null-terminated character string containing the suffix to look for.

 ### Return Value